Connect Shopify to Back-mund

 | write_files | Upload product image media via productCreateMedia |

-4. Install the app and copy the token
+6. Install — and copy the env-snippet

-- Confirm the install
+- Confirm the install in Shopify's prompt

-⚠ Critical: the token is shown only once
+⚠ Critical: the token is shown only once on the success page

 SHOPIFY_STORE_DOMAIN=<storename>.myshopify.com

-7. Verify
+8. Verify

 In the Back-mund admin: back-mund.humanji.se/admin/api → Connection tab → click Test connection.